eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/1-deploying-the-application.md

 The `inspect` and `logs` commands make it convenient to view resources related to an application by using only the name of the application.

-For example, the `logs` command will tail any existing or new pod that is part of `simple-app` application, even after we make changes and redeploy, without needing to identify the names of the individual pods.
+For example, the `logs` command in this case (since we use `-f`) will tail any existing or new pod that is part of `simple-app` application, even after we make changes and redeploy, without needing to identify the names of the individual pods.